sr-murthy/continuedfractions/README.md

 [Continued fractions](https://en.wikipedia.org/wiki/Continued_fraction) are beautiful and interesting mathematical objects, with many connections in [number theory](https://en.wikipedia.org/wiki/Number_theory) and also very useful practical applications, including the [rational approximation of real numbers](https://en.wikipedia.org/wiki/Continued_fraction#Best_rational_approximations).

-The `continuedfractions` package is designed to make it easy to construct (finite) continued fractions as Python objects, and explore their key properties, such as elements/coefficients, convergents, segments, remainders, and others.
-They have been implemented as instances of the standard library [`fractions.Fraction`](https://docs.python.org/3/library/fractions.html#fractions.Fraction) class, of which they are automatically instances, and are thus fully operable as rational numbers.
+The `continuedfractions` package is designed to:

+* make it easy to construct (finite) continued fractions as Python objects
+* explore their key properties, such as elements/coefficients, convergents, segments, remainders, and others
+* operate on them as rationals and instances of the standard library [`fractions.Fraction`](https://docs.python.org/3/library/fractions.html#fractions.Fraction) class

 ### Package Structure

-The `continuedfractions` package consists of two libraries:
+The `continuedfractions` package consists of two core libraries:

 * [`continuedfractions.lib`](https://github.com/sr-murthy/continuedfractions/blob/main/src/continuedfractions/lib.py) - this contains the core functionality of (1) generating continued fraction representations (as ordered element sequences) of any valid Python number, given as an integer, non-nan `float`, valid numeric string, a `fractions.Fraction` or `decimal.Decimal` object, or as a pair of integers and/or `fractions.Fraction` objects; and conversely (2) reconstructing rational fractions from continued fraction representations (again, given as ordered element sequences).